How to spend one day in Athens when you have a layover

 The so-called “colorful bar” is a great place to try Greek wines and local spirit Ouzo.
 Brettos is the oldest distillery in Greece, producing alcoholic drinks for at least 100 years.
 Here, you can try three different Ouzo and 160 different types of Greek wine by the glass.

-They even have wine tasting session from 10 am to 6 pm every day.
-So take the advantage of it!
+They even have a wine tasting session from 10 am to 6 pm every day.
+So take advantage of it!

 To ease your travel planning, check out all the posts about Greece travel.
 Additionally, here are some of the websites and services I use when preparing for my next adventure anywhere in the world.

 ✈ Book affordable flights on Skyscanner, a platform that shows the best routes and flight deals to your destination.

 ✔ Check iVisa to see if you need a tourist visa to visit Greece, how to apply online if applicable, or where’s the nearest embassy or consulate.

 ♥ Find budget-friendly deals on all sorts of accommodation types on Booking.com.

 ❣ Pre-book a private transfer from Athens Airport to your hotel.

 ➤ Buy the most flexible and budget-friendly travel insurance, SafetyWing, that also covers COVID.